+343 Square, there is a very tight BTZ.
+All the structures are located on a BTL.
+However, going south are defined side by side.
+He referred to the following language: principal building or principal

+Postal Service, properties are set back from the road and Mr. Goodell stated that this works well.
+He questioned whether the BTZ was actually necessary.

-Mr. Goodell referred to the LDC under Principal Uses and Principal Structures and stated they are defined side by side.
-He referred to the following language: principal building or principal structure is a structure that is central to the fundamental uses of the property and is not accessory to the use of another structure on the same premises.
-Whereas a principal use is the main or primary use conducted on a lot located within a building or structure, as distinguished from an accessory use.
+348 Mr. Goodell referred to the LDC under Principal Uses and Principal Structures and stated they

+350 structure is a structure that is central to the fundamental uses of the property and is not

+351 accessory to the use of another structure on the same premises.
+Whereas a principal use is

+352 the main or primary use conducted on a lot located within a building or structure, as

+353 distinguished from an accessory use.

-He noted one of the permitted uses in many of the downtown zoning districts is a community garden.
-A community garden could very easily have as a structure on it, such as a gazebo or perhaps a green house as a principal structure, and then have, behind it, other structures.
-Mr. Goodell stated he wanted to bring this up as an example and asked the Committee to look at this ordinance in a more holistic manner.
+355 He noted one of the permitted uses in many of the downtown zoning districts is a community

+356 garden.
+A community garden could very easily have as a structure on it, such as a gazebo or

+- 357 perhaps a green house as a principal structure, and then have, behind it, other structures.
+Mr. - 358 Goodell stated he wanted to bring this up as an example and asked the Committee to look at this 359 ordinance in a more holistic manner. - 360

-Councilor Remy felt in the BTZ section, if you collapse those two sentences into one and delete whenever possible so it reads as follows: A Build-To Zone is an area on a lot measured perpendicularly from the lot line within which all principal buildings or structures must locate, unless they cannot be located within the BTZ due to the presence or planned presence of other principal buildings or structures.
+Councilor Remy felt in the BTZ section, if you collapse those two sentences into one and delete whenever possible so it reads as follows: A Build-To Zone is an area on a lot measured perpendicularly from the lot line within which all principal buildings or structures must locate, unless they cannot be located within the BTZ due to the presence or planned presence of other

+- 365 principal buildings or structures. - 366